devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 ![](../../../.gitbook/assets/ci-pipeline-2.png)

 #### i) Branch Fixed
-If you select the Branch Fixed as your source type for building CI Pipeline, then you need to provide the corresponding Branch Name.
+If you select the Branch Fixed as your source type for building CI Pipeline, then you need to provide the corresponding branch name.

 Branch Name is the name of the corresponding branch (eg. main or master, or any other branch)

 #### ii) Pull Request
-[Note] It only works if Git Host is Github or Bitbucket Cloud as of now.
+**Note:**It only works if Git Host is Github or Bitbucket Cloud as of now.
 In case you need support for any other Git Host, please create a [github issue](https://github.com/devtron-labs/devtron/issues).

 If you select the Pull Request option, you can configure the CI Pipeline using the generated PR.
 For this mechanism you need to configure a webhook for the repository added in the Git Material.